 Max Verstappen has led the most laps in Azerbaijan, having spent 72 laps in the lead at Baku City Circuit.
 He overtook Nico Rosberg’s record at the 2022 Azerbaijan Grand Prix – a record which Rosberg held for six years, despite racing here only once.

 Sebastian Vettel and Charles Leclerc are the only drivers to have led laps at the Azerbaijan Grand Prix without ever winning the event.
 Vettel led 37 laps here without winning, while Leclerc has led 23 laps so far.

 Of the seven races held here so far, there have been four in which the winner was the driver who led the most laps of the race.

 The fewest number of laps led en route to victory at the Azerbaijan Grand Prix is three, which is how many laps Lewis Hamilton led in 2018.

 The 2021 Azerbaijan Grand Prix is the race at the circuit which has featured the highest number of drivers leading at least one lap.
 That year, five different drivers led a lap of the race.

 Safety Car outings are common at the Azerbaijan Grand Prix

-The Safety Car has appeared in three of the six races at this track.
-The most number of Safety Car periods in a single race here is four, which happened in 2017.
+The Safety Car has appeared in four of the seven races at this track.
+The highest number of Safety Car periods in a single race here is four, which happened in 2017.
 The 2018 and 2021 races each had two Safety Car periods.